-Branches of the Order spread rapidly throughout Europe with a foundation in Dublin, Ireland being established in 1224.
-On 10 September 1867, eight Sisters from Dun Laoghaire, Ireland, arrived in Australia to settle and establish a convent at Maitland.
-Thus began a new chapter in the Dominican story.
+Branches of the Order spread rapidly throughout Europe with a foundation in Dublin, Ireland, being established in 1224.
+On 10 September 1867, eight Sisters from Dun Laoghaire, Ireland, arrived in Australia to settle and establish a convent at Maitland, thus spearheading a new chapter in the Dominican story.

-In 1926, at the request of Archbishop Mannix, four Dominican Sisters from West Maitland came to Camberwell.
+At the request of Archbishop Mannix in 1926, four Dominican Sisters from West Maitland came to Camberwell.
 On 13 August, MM Concepta O’Donoghue, SM Loreto Cockerill, SM Perpetua Hermann and SM Placid Flaherty were met at Spencer Street (Southern Cross) station by the Dominican Vicar-Provincial, Father Jordan Powell, the Prior of St Dominic’s, Father Hogan, Father Rupert Roche OP, Mrs Annie Rudd, a former Maitland pupil, and her daughter and cousin.
 A month later on 12 September, the tiny two bedroom cottage in Riversdale Road, in Camberwell, was officially opened and blessed by Archbishop Mannix.

 The Sisters supported the work of the friars at St Dominic’s Parish and Primary School in Camberwell, but soon came to realise that there was a need for a secondary school.
 Over the next ten years, the Sisters began the planning and development of a much larger convent that would act as both convent and school for many years.

 Siena Convent School opened in 1940 with fifteen enrolled students, but it was only in 1961, that a purpose built school building was developed and opened.
-While there have been many changes to the building, population, size and curriculum, it is the Dominican tradition that underpins our Siena community and remains a constant and living presence.
+While there have been many changes to the building, population, size and curriculum, it is the Dominican tradition that remains a constant living presence which underpins our Siena community.

-A major building project adds a new three storey wing connecting to the 1960s expansion.
-Two properties on Hocknell Street are purchased and the Compton Street cottage is converted to Music and Art and Craft rooms.
+A major building project involved the connection of a new three storey wing to the 1960s expansion.
+Two properties on Hocknell Street were purchased and the Compton Street Cottage got converted to Music and Art and Craft rooms.

-The College undertakes major refurbishment of existing classrooms with the Thomas Aquinas Learning Centre opening in 2011.
+The College undertook major refurbishment of existing classrooms with the Thomas Aquinas Learning Centre opening in 2011.

-Student enrolments reach nearly 800 with approximately 120 staff.
+Student enrolments reached nearly 800 with approximately 120 staff members.

-A new three storey student centre, the St Catherine Centre is completed and opened as part of the 75th anniversary celebrations in late 2015.
+A new three storey student centre, named St Catherine Centre, was opened as part of the 75th anniversary celebrations in late 2015.

 Siena College Archives provides access to the historical holdings of the College to students, staff and the wider community for research purposes.

-Our heritage collection continues to grow thanks to the generous donations of past and present staff and students and the wider community.
+Our heritage collection continues to grow thanks to the generous donations of past and present staff and students, as well as the wider community.
 If you wish to donate memorabilia, please contact the archivist.

 The College Archives is open during school terms and the archivist is available to assist with all enquiries, research requests and donations.
 Please contact the College Archivist, Maureen McAuley via email or phone the College on 9835 0200.